kishiyamat/ntu-ut-ling-vwp/script/data-trimming.md

 # data trimming

-To investigate the eye-movements we got, we need at least
+To investigate the eye-movements, we need at least

 1. the area where they focused (AOI)
 1. the content on the area of interest (AOI1,AOI2,...)